UCONN

 HTML was developed from the prototype written by Tim Berners-Lee in 1992.

-The World Wide Web began at Geneva, Switzerland.
-CERN is a meeting place for physicists from all over the world
+The World Wide Web began in Geneva, Switzerland.
+CERN is a meeting place for physicists from all over the world.

 Enabling researchers from remote sites in the world to organize and pool together information.